 All of these old New York scenes are full page scenes from Illustrated newspapers including Harper’s Weekly Leslie’s Weekly etc. Each piece measures @ 11×16″ with good condition and color.
 Call Anne at 413-245-4197 or email: email@example.com

 New York City & NY State.
-Original antique engravings and lithographs.
+Original antique engravings.

 Manhattan, NYC, New York City, The New York Stock Exchange, NYSE & Wall Street engravings.
 All pieces are over 100 years old.
 These are hand colored steel plate engravings on rag paper from the 1800’s.
 Sizes range from 8×11″ to 9.5 x 12.5″.
 Excellent condition, bright colors.
-Call 413-245-4197 or email firstname.lastname@example.org Find early American engravings from the 1830’s to buy now, here: https://annehallantiqueprints.com/product-category/america/early-american-views/
+Call 413-245-4197 or email firstname.lastname@example.org to order.
+I will send an invoice.
+Find a few more, early American engravings from the 1830’s to buy now, here: https://annehallantiqueprints.com/product-category/america/early-american-views/

 Early stamping and printing methods in 19th century lithographs